AbikoAzh/AbikoAzh/README.md

 ![download](https://github.com/AbikoAzh/AbikoAzh/assets/165510364/da04e799-a686-442a-8768-c4725f3115b8)

 - Hi There 👋, I’m Abubaker Azhari - @AbikoAzh
-- 👀 I’m interested in Data Science, Android Development and Desktop Application
+- 👀 I’m interested in Data Science and Analysis, Software and Android Development, 3D Design and Motion Graphics
 - 🌱 I’m currently learning Python ans R For Data Science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...